tuomas2/automate/README.rst

 originally developed with home robotics/automatization projects in mind, but is quite general in nature and one could find applications from various fields that could take advantage of Automate.
-Automate can be embedded in other Python software as a component, which runs its operation in its own threads.
+Automate can be embedded in other Python software as a component, which runs its operations in its own threads.

 Highlights: